 Resources for Young People

-Planned Parenthood of Indiana and Kentucky (PPINK) provides lots of resources for teens and young adults, from health services including birth control, pregnancy testing, STD testing and treatment, annual exams, condoms and other supplies, to information and education though our Resource Center and our youth programs.
+Planned Parenthood of Indiana and Kentucky (PPINK) provides lots of resources for teens and young adults, from health services including birth control, pregnancy testing, STI testing and treatment, annual checkups, condoms, and other supplies, to information and education though our resources and our youth programs.
 Our health centers serve people under 18 (parental permission or judicial bypass required for abortion services).